-MAGI calculation is vital but frequently glossed over.
-MAGI, however, is used twice by the IRS when trying to help you afford health care.
+MAGI is used twice by the IRS to help you afford health care.

-If you plan on retiring prior to Medicare, health care insurance is a huge concern.
-Many folks will try to get Premium ACA Tax Credits to lower their health insurance bill.
-In order to get these credits, you need to understand MAGI.
+Before Medicare, healthcare insurance is a considerable concern.
+Premium ACA Tax Credits can lower your health insurance bill.
+To get these credits, you need to understand MAGI.

-Or if you are on Medicare and want to avoid IRMAA, you need to understand MAGI!
+Or, if you are on Medicare and don’t want to pay surcharges (which are hidden taxes), you want to avoid IRMAA.
+You need to understand MAGI!

 Let’s learn how to calculate MAGI for IRMAA and ACA Credits!

 Cliff Penalty Warning!

 Both Premium ACA Tax Credits and IRMAA are cliffs penalties.